Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 Unfortunate this is a engine issue where removing the book from the shelf by pickup doesn't edit the container.

+### SkyUI Groups broken.

+When a item changes condition, either via tempering or via degredation, any groups that that item was assigned to no longer functions.

 ---
 ## M/O 2